 We use as data the Displaced Worker Survey (DWS), a supplement to the Current Population Survey (CPS) in even-numbered years beginning in 1984, with the most recent wave in January 2018.
+We use the version of the DWS harmonized by IPUMS-CPS (Flood et al. 2018).
 The survey asks retrospectively about displacements over the previous three years (or, until 1992, the previous five years, a complication we address below).
 To maximize comparability over a change in the survey instrument in 1994, we limit displacements to the "Big 3" reasons (Farber 2015): a displacement is a (permanent) job lost because a plant closed, a position or shift was abolished, or there was insufficient work.
 Jobs that are structured as contingent, temporary, or seasonal at the outset do not generate displacements when they end.

 We operationalize race as non-Hispanic Blacks vs. non-Hispanic whites.
 We focus on these racial groups because they are large, because their composition is not changing substantially due to immigration during this period, and because the economic marginalization of Blacks and economic dominance of whites are central features of the American class structure.
-Because micro-occupations are heavily segregated by gender, we present results separately for men and women.
+Because micro-occupations are heavily segregated by gender, we present results separately for men and women